Johanna Rytting Kaneryd: International career

+Youth

-Rytting Kaneryd was called up by the Swedish Football Association in 2012, initially for the Under-15 team, making two friendly appearances before moving on to the Under-17 team that same year.
-Inserted in the squad with the team facing the first phase of qualifying for the 2013 U-17 European Championship, on this occasion she also scored her first goal with the national team, on 3 November, bringing the result with the teams to 2-1 level with Austria before they managed to equalize 2-2 before the end of the match.
+Rytting Kaneryd was called up by the Swedish Football Association in 2012, initially for the under-15 team, making two friendly appearances before moving on to the under-17 team that same year.
+Inserted in the squad with the team facing the first phase of qualifying for the 2013 U-17 European Championship, on this occasion she also scored her first goal with the national team, on 3 November, bringing the result with the teams to 2–1 level with Austria before they managed to equalize 2–2 before the end of the match.

-Apart from a single appearance with the Under-18 team in 2014, Rytting Kaneryd has been in the squad with the Under-19 team since 2016, with whom, after two matches at the La Manga tournament, she played in the elite qualifying phase for the 2016 U-19 European Championship in Slovakia.
+Apart from a single appearance with the under-18 team in 2014, Rytting Kaneryd has been in the squad with the under-19 team since 2016, with whom, after two matches at the La Manga tournament, she played in the elite qualifying phase for the 2016 U-19 European Championship in Slovakia.

-In the summer of that same year, she played for the Under-23 team, with which she faced the Nordic Cup, before a series of unofficial tournaments, remaining with the largest of the youth teams until 2020, earning 20 appearances.
+In the summer of that same year, she played for the under-23 team, with which she faced the Nordic Cup, before a series of unofficial tournaments, remaining with the largest of the youth teams until 2020, earning 20 appearances.

-Meanwhile, thanks to the first place obtained at the 2015 Under-19 European Championship in Israel, Sweden obtained the right to participate with an Under-20 team in the 2016 U-20 World Cup in Papua New Guinea.
+Meanwhile, thanks to the first place obtained at the 2015 Under-19 European Championship in Israel, Sweden obtained the right to participate with an under-20 team in the 2016 U-20 World Cup in Papua New Guinea.
 Inserted in the squad by the pair of federal coaches Calle Barrling and Anneli Andersen, after having tested her in a couple of friendlies, Rytting Kaneryd played in the tournament in all three matches for the national team in group A of the group stage.
-It was a 2-0 defeat against North Korea, in the 6-0 victory over Papua New Guinea, where she scored the Swedes' fifth goal, and in a 1-1 draw with Brazil, a national team who, despite finishing the group on equal points, already eliminated them in this phase due to a better goal difference.
+It was a 2–0 defeat against North Korea, in the 6–0 victory over Papua New Guinea, where she scored the Swedes' fifth goal, and in a 1–1 draw with Brazil, a national team who, despite finishing the group on equal points, already eliminated them in this phase due to a better goal difference.

+Senior

 On 19 February 2021, Rytting Kaneryd made her senior Sweden debut, in a 6–1 friendly win over Austria in Paola, Malta.
 She was a 61st-minute substitute for Fridolina Rolfö.
 Coach Peter Gerhardsson put her in the squad for the 2022 Algarve Cup, where the Swedes won first place.
+On 28 June 2022 she got her first international goal in a friendly against Brazil, tying the game 1–1 in an eventual 3–1 victory for Sweden.

+On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
+She played in each of her team's seven games, being substituted six times and coming on in the 76th minute in the third group game against Argentina, when some regular players rested.
+She and her team were defeated 1–2 in the semi-finals against Spain.
+She won the bronze medal with a 2–0 win in the game for third place against Australia.